AlexCue987/konsumers/README.md

 #### Resetting

-In the following example we shall produce the same aggregates using resetting.
+In the following example instances of `DailyWeather` will be available as soon as possible, using resetting.
 We shall accomplish that in several simple steps.

-First, we need to define a consumer for the incoming data.
+First, we need to define a consumer for the incoming data to compute high and low temperature.
 The consumer is unaware that it is producing daily aggregates, it just computes high and low temperatures:

 ```kotlin
         val intermediateConsumer = peek<Temperature> { println("Consuming $it") }